avhou/dne/report-markdown/dne-report.md

 ## Dataset description {#sec:dataset}

 We use data from Elia [@elia], which operates the electricity transmission network in Belgium.
-In particular, we use the solar power forecast datasets.
-These contain time series of actual measured power in megawatt (MW), and also  day+1 and day+7 predictions of solar power output in MW.
-Data is available for a period of 12 years (February 2012 until now) in monthly datasets.
-Measurements and predictions are recorded every quarter of an hour.
+In particular, we use the solar power forecast dataset.
+These contain time series of actual measured power in megawatt (MW), and also next-day and next-week predictions of solar power output in MW.
+The data is available for a period of 12 years (February 2012 until now) in monthly datasets.
+Measurements and predictions are available for every fifteen minutes.
 The measured value is always the amount of power equivalent to the running average measured for that particular quarter-hour.
 The layout of the dataset is fully described here [@dataset].
 We recap the most important points in Table \ref{table:features}.

 | feature          | description                           | range                            |
 |:-----------------|:--------------------------------------|:---------------------------------|